Cyberwarfare and China: Czech Republic

 In 2021, Czech Minister of Foreign Affairs Jan Lipavský was targeted in a Chinese cyberespionage campaign by the Ministry of State Security's APT31 group.
 In response, Lipavský stated "[t]his just proves the assessment in our Security Strategy, which states that the rising assertiveness of China is a systemic challenge that needs to be dealt with in coordination with our trans-Atlantic allies."
 In May 2025, the Czech Ministry of Foreign Affairs stated that it was targeted by APT31, saying that "[s]uch behavior undermines the credibility of the People’s Republic of China and contradicts its public declarations."

 Denmark

 In March 2025, Denmark's Centre for Cyber Security (CFCS) stated that the Danish telecom sector was being actively targeted by state-backed hackers from China.

+European Union

+On 22 June 2020, during COVID-19 pandemic, EU Commission President Ursula von der Leyen called out the People's Republic of China for allegedly conducting cyberattacks against EU hospitals and health care institutions.
+In May 2025, Kaja Kallas condemned the People's Republic of China for what she called a "malicious cyber campaign" against the Czech Ministry of Foreign Affairs and threatened sanctions.
+In March 2026, the EU imposed sanctions on China-based Integrity Technology Group and Anxun Information Technology for cyberattacks on multiple EU member states, including on critical infrastructure.

 Finland

 In March 2021, the Finnish Security and Intelligence Service said China's APT31 had targeted the country's parliament in a cyber attack.
 In March 2024, Finnish police confirmed that APT31 breached the Parliament of Finland in March 2021.